 The Ohio Recovery Housing peer reviewer will be there to share information and advice as a fellow peer operator.
 The peer reviewer will also provide insight and share their opinion and recommendations to ORH staff concerning what quality improvement recommendations are needed.

-The reviewers will also examine the physical dwelling.
 Reviewers are not fire inspectors or building code inspectors.
 Reviewers will be examining the recovery environment and ensuring the property meets the national quality standards.

 During this review you should be prepared